lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Standard

-Make an acrobatics check if leaping over an obstacle (1m between you and your target) against a difficulty of 10 or an athletics check if leaping over a distance (of at least 2m, but up to half your speed) against a difficulty of 10.
+Make an agility check if leaping over an obstacle (1m between you and your target) against a difficulty of 10 or an athletics check if leaping over a distance (of at least 2m, but up to half your speed) against a difficulty of 10.
 If successful, move that distance and make an attack with +1 to hit and damage.

 ## Opportunity Strike